 Sénas

-Sénas is a charming village located in the Provence-Alpes-Côte d’Azur region of southern France.
-While it may not be as well-known as some of the larger cities in the region, Sénas offers a unique and authentic Provencal experience that can be interesting for tourists.
+Sénas is a charming village located in the Provence-Alpes-Côte d’Azur region (department Bouches -du-Rhône) of southern France, near Aix-en-Provence and Marseille.
+While it may not be as well-known as some of the larger towns in the region, Sénas offers a unique and authentic Provencal experience that can be interesting for tourists.

 Sénas travel guide